 Whether you’re a minimalist determined to keep your counters clutter free or a gadget-hound whose kitchen is jam-packed with All The Appliances, you've probably heard of the most popular item on the butcher block: Air fryers.

 Promising to cook your favorite deep-fried foods with little to no oil, air fryers have been hot since they first hit the stores.
 But do they live up to all the hype?
-To find out, we talked with Jennifer Anderson Logan, registered dietitian at Novant Health Heart & Vascular Institute in Charlotte.
+To find out, we talked with Jennifer Anderson, registered dietitian at Novant Health Heart & Vascular Institute in Charlotte.

-Logan discussed how air fryers work, what foods work best in them, and whether or not she thinks air fryers are worthy of your most precious real estate: the kitchen counter.
+Anderson discussed how air fryers work, what foods work best in them, and whether or not she thinks air fryers are worthy of your most precious real estate: the kitchen counter.
 She even offered some recipes.
 Fish-n-chips, anyone?

 What is an air fryer?

 Air fryers are small countertop appliances that can roast, grill, bake or fry a variety of foods.
 Like convection ovens, they circulate very hot air throughout the cooking chamber with a high-powered fan, cooking food from all sides at once.

 Combined with their compact size, this results in crispy foods that take less time to cook.
 Best of all, they accomplish this with little-to-no oil.
 And that’s good news, because research shows eating fried food regularly significantly raises the risk of obesity and life-threatening chronic illnesses like Type-2 diabetes and coronary artery disease.

 How are they different from traditional deep fryers?

 While air fryers cook and crisp food with hot air, deep fryers require you to submerge it in a vat of heated oil.
 The oil causes water in the food to evaporate, which then allows oil to soak in, resulting in foods with crunchy coatings, and moist, oily insides.